Watch it HERE on your Quest.

 Filmmaker/Developer: Van Phan

-Upstander starts as a conventional linear narrative with extraordinary characters as it uses backpacks to represent characters.
-Upstander surprise and delight the participant with exploration in timing, scale, space and perspective to take advantage of the medium and defy reality.
-Changes in POV, camera movement and embodiment support the narrative arc of the experience as well as to explore a new visual language."Upstander" is the first fully animated experience in partnership with the Oculus VR for Good Program and the Diana Award.
-Bullying is more relevant now then every during COVID-19, as racial issues among Asians and Blacks has risen.
+Upstander starts as a conventional linear narrative with extraordinary characters, as it uses backpacks to represent characters.
+Upstander surprises and delights the participant with exploration in timing, scale, space, and perspective to take advantage of the medium and defy reality.
+Changes in POV, camera movement, and embodiment support the narrative arc of the experience as well as explore a new visual language."Upstander" is the first fully animated experience in partnership with the Oculus VR for Good Program and the Diana Award.
+Bullying is more relevant now than ever during COVID-19, as racial issues among Asians and Blacks have risen.
 To help create impact and be part of the change, the filmmaker will donate future proceeds from the distribution of Upstander to charity.

-Van is currently in development a couple VR projects and would love to partner with anyone that shares his passion for immersive storytelling.
+Van is currently developing a couple of VR projects and would love to partner with anyone who shares his passion for immersive storytelling.